 A little history and context:

 You’ve probably heard of Shanghai.
-Over 24 million people live there, though 40% of the population are migrants from other parts of the country, and an international population of over 200,000 make Shanghai one of China’s most cosmopolitan cities.
-Shanghai is also China’s financial and business hub, hosting the world’s busiest port - where the artists debark from their cargo ships after their Twenty Three Days At Sea residency.
+Over 25 million people live there.
+40% of the population are migrants from other parts of the country, and an international population of over 200,000 make Shanghai one of China’s most cosmopolitan cities.
+It is China’s financial and business hub, hosting the world’s busiest port - where artists can even debark from their cargo ships after their Twenty Three Days At Sea residency.